gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

 It depends vaguely on your goals.
 If you want something as simple as a drag&drop archive - go with Zolika1351's.
 If you want something more in-depth - go with ItsClockAndre's.

 ???+ question "Comparison"
+    * :material-plus-minus: means "Partially" or "Not as good".
     | Advantages | Zolika1351's | ItsClockAndre's |
     | :--------: | :----------: | :-------------: |
     | Downgrading to 1.0.8.0 | :material-checkbox-marked-circle: | :material-checkbox-marked-circle: |